Marine Navigation at Alnmouth

 Approaches to Alnmouth

 The definitive guide to approaching and leaving Alnmouth by sea, including other navigations from Humber to Rattray Head, is the Royal Northumberland Yacht Club's (RNYC's) publication entitled Sailing Directions which we recommend to Members.
+Their October 2021 revision for Alnmouth to the Sixth Edition can be found here.

 Crossing a Bar